scummvm/scummvm/doc/docportal/settings/engine.rst

 .. _improved:

 Improved mode
-	Removes some repetitive actions, adds possibility to change verbs by keyboard.
+	Removes some repetitive actions, and adds the possibility to change verbs by keyboard.

 	*improved*